thephpleague/url/dev-master/components/scheme.md

 # The Scheme component

-The library proves a `League\Url\Scheme` class to ease Scheme manipulation.
+The library provides a `League\Url\Scheme` class to ease scheme manipulation.

 ## Scheme creation